 Lack of Training

 Lack of HIPAA compliance training is also a crucial reason why HIPAA violations occur.
 It’s not enough for just simply an owner or an upper management team to receive HIPAA compliance training.
 HIPAA violations frequently occur at a lower employee level, where office staff, contractors, volunteers, and others who have access to PHI may unknowingly violate HIPAA rules.
-Global Learning Systems specializes in HIPAA compliance training for all employees.

 Third Party Disclosure

 But It isn’t sufficient for a company or clinic simply to maintain their own HIPAA compliance.
 Under the HIPAA Omnibus Ruling, companies are also responsible for their business associates and even subcontractors for their business associates.
 So, if a business associate or one of their subcontractors violates HIPAA by putting the company or clinic’s PHI at risk, the company can be held liable.
 For this reason, it is crucial that a company’s owner or manager scrutinize his business associates’ compliance plans before partnering or entering into a contractual agreement with them.